 Take a look at what we’ve been up to in our community film.

 The Three Counties orchards

-Over 80% of our traditional orchards have vanished locally as farming practices have changed and land has been developed.
-Local fruit varieties have been lost too, as have our skills in looking after them.
+Today though the picture is somewhat different.
+Over 80% of our traditional orchards have vanished locally as farming practices have changed and land has been cleared or developed.

 Orchards need people